New Haven Line: M2, M4, M6 cars

+M8 cars

 To replace its aging M2 fleet and increase its total fleet size, Metro-North and CTDOT have undertaken to purchase from Kawasaki Rail Car an initial order of 300 M8 EMUs.
 The initial order consists of a "base order" of 210 and a "first option" of 90 cars.
 This order is estimated to cost $760 million.
 The base order cost is to be split as per the CTDOT/MTA operating agreement (65%/35%, respectively).

-Although the cost sharing is to conform with the operating agreement, due to Metro-North's capital budgeting process, Metro-North will initially pay only the first $100 million of the order, and CTDOT will pay the remaining $660 million.
-Metro-North will bring its contribution to the required 35% upon passage of its 2010–2014 capital budget.
-Until then, CTDOT will retain title to any rail cars which exceed its 65% share.

-M8s are similar to the M7As running on the Harlem and Hudson lines.
-They each have two single-leaf doors on each side and a full-width operator's cab, eliminating the so-called "railfan" windows at the front and rear of each train and restricting passengers' ability to walk between car pairs.
+The M8s each have two single-leaf doors on each side and a full-width operator's cab.
+The cars are capable of using two types of overhead electrical wires, as well as under-running third rail.
+The M8s are equipped with Advanced Civil Speed Enforcement System and positive train control.
+In order to run from New Rochelle to Penn Station as part of the Penn Station Access project, the cars will be equipped with third rail shoes that can operate on both over- and under-running third rail systems.